named-data/mini-ndn/docs/EXPERIMENTS.md

     Experiment.register("example-name", ExampleExperiment)

-## Passing arbitrary arguments to experiments
+## Passing arguments to experiments

-One can pass any arbitrary argument to the Mini-NDN command line as long as the arguments don't clash with Mini-NDN's arguments.
-This feature allows users to pass any argument to Mini-NDN and process them in an experiment without modifying Mini-NDN's core.
+Mini-NDN has the capacity to pass arguments to experiments, insofar as they do not clash with those of Mini-NDN.
+This feature allows users to pass arguments to Mini-NDN and process them in an experiment without having to rewrite Mini-NDN's core.

-Please look at `ndn/experiments/arbitrary_arguments_experiment.py` to see how these arguments can be accessed.
-To have the experiment options printed in `sudo minindn --list-experiments` when using arbitrary arguments one can add the static `arguments` method as shown in the aforementioned experiment.
+An example of an experiment implementing this functionality is given in `ndn/experiments/arguments_experiment.py`, which demonstrates how to write code which handles arguments.
+Documentation for these arguments appears when called with `sudo minindn -h`, as does documentation for fixed arguments defined in core code, so it is strongly recommended to differentiate those you write yourself.
+Note that Bash and Zsh users can make use of autocomplete functionality when calling these arguments.

 To run the experiment:

-    sudo minindn --experiment arbitrary-arguments --ds 400 --logging false
+    sudo minindn --experiment arg-exp --ds 226 --logging

-The experiment will print out the supplied arbitrary values which are --ds and --logging. --experiment is a fixed argument of Mini-NDN.
+The experiment will print out the supplied value for --ds and a boolean value for the presence of --logging. --experiment is a fixed argument of Mini-NDN.